LDK Solar's controlling shareholder gets breather from lenders

-LDK Solar Co Ltd LDK.N said lenders to its controlling shareholder have agreed not to sell some loan-related collateral, including shares of the Chinese solar equipment maker, for 12 months.
+Oct 2 LDK Solar Co Ltd said lenders to its controlling shareholder have agreed not to sell some loan-related collateral, including shares of the Chinese solar equipment maker, for 12 months.

 Shareholder LDK New Energy Holding Ltd had pledged ordinary shares and American Depositary Shares representing about 52.9 percent of LDK Solar's outstanding share capital under a credit agreement in September last year.